HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/running_fits/running_analytic.rst

     - {dataset: HERA_NC_318GEV_EAVG_BOTTOM-SIGMARED, variant: legacy}

-    theoryid: 40_000_000                          # The theory from which the predictions are drawn.
+    theoryid: 40_000_000                          # The theory from which the predictions are drawn
-    use_cuts: internal                     # The kinematic cuts to be applied to the data.
+    use_cuts: internal                     # The kinematic cuts to be applied to the data

     closure_test_level: 1
     level_1_seed: 123456